John Clark

 More about John Clark

-John was the brother or Guardsman Robert Fyffe Clark, 9283, 1st Battalion, Scots Guards, who was killed in action, 22.12.1914 & Pte William Brodie Clark, 863148, 19th Battalion Canadian Infantry who survived the war.
+John was the brother of Guardsman Robert Fyffe Clark, 9283, 1st Battalion, Scots Guards, who was killed in action, 22.12.1914 & Pte William Brodie Clark, 863148, 19th Battalion Canadian Infantry who survived the war.

 DUNDEE FAMILY’S DOUBLE LOSS.